IEvenchik/IEvenchik/README.md

 ## My Leadership Philosophy
 * I am continually inspired and motivated by [How Google Works](https://www.youtube.com/watch?v=3oTVLjxBmik)
-* I may sit in the daily standup, I am fully bought into the [Agile Manifesto](https://agilemanifesto.org/)
+* I may sit in the daily standup, but I am fully bought into the [Agile Manifesto](https://agilemanifesto.org/)
 * I try to follow the tenants of [Servant Leadership]( https://www.mindtools.com/pages/article/servant-leadership.htm)